prostraintech/roboteq_controller_ros/README.md

 # Roboteq Controller ROS [![Badge License]][License]
 *ROS driver for RoboteQ motor controller via serial communication*
 - *This repository was mirrored from DoanNguyenTrong's fork of the original repository from Roboteq-Inc ([link](https://github.com/DoanNguyenTrong/roboteq_controller_ros)), hence contain previous commit history.*
-- *This repository was not forked as there is no intention to merge with the original branch*
+- *This repository was not forked as there is no intention to merge with the original branch.*
 - *The packages were tested using SBL2360T controller via serial communication.*
 #